-As the old saying goes, it is always better to prevent than go for cure.
+As the old saying goes, it is always better to prevent than going for the cure.
 Whenever you find slightest of the symptoms, you can always work on preventing the disease from getting severe.
 Here are some home remedies for dengue treatment you can follow in order to deal with Dengue or its symptoms.
-I will mention some natural foods that are real great against the disease.
+I will mention some natural foods that are really great against the disease.
 Read on!

 1. Orange to Deal With Dengue

 We all know orange is filled with vital vitamins and nutrients.
 They are enriched with vitamin C that is an essential antioxidant.
 The fiber content in oranges makes the fruit great for dealing with indigestion too.
 Include this tangy fruit and its juice in your diet if you want to deal with dengue and its symptoms.

 This fruit is so much healthy, even in general!
 It has got so many medicinal qualities.
 Across many cultures, this fruit has been used as a great home remedy studies have shown that the Papaya seeds are toxic against the Aedes mosquitoes.
 Other researchers say that papaya has the ability to trigger quicker production of platelets among Dengue infected people.
 You just have to crush some papaya leaves and make a juice out of it.
 You can consume this twice in a day in order to beat the disease!

 3. Say No to Oily Food For Dengue Treatment!

 Stomach issues are one among the major symptoms of Dengue.
 You need to ensure that you don’t keep eating spicy food and oily food if affected since it can make your situation from bad to worse!